Oct. 16, 1987: Tyson vs Biggs

 “I don’t know this Tyson the way you guys talk about him,” sneered Biggs.
 “I know Tyson from way back when.
 He’s never fought anyone like me, someone with a strong jab who can box and is not going in there just to survive.
 He’s going to be throwing big, wild shots at me but I’ll be keeping out of range.
 But I’m not going to run.
 When he’s not throwing punches, I’ll be on the attack.”

 Suffice to say, Biggs talked a good fight.
-But when the bell rang, his words proved empty.
+But when the bell rang, his words soon proved empty.

 But Tyrell lacked the stamina, physical or mental, to stick to the game plan.
 A minute into the second and he was flat-footed, still jabbing but no longer a moving target, and immediately Tyson took advantage, punishing his opponent with powerful shots from either hand.
 Biggs later claimed he slowed down because he wanted to pace himself to last the distance.
 If so, the strategy backfired completely; standing still guaranteed he would never make it anywhere close to the final bell.